snapshot-labs/sx-starknet/README.md

 #### Authenticators

 Authenticators are the contracts in charge of authenticating users.
-This repository provides two useful authenticators:
+This repository provides three useful authenticators:
-- [ethereum_authenticator](contracts/starknet/authenticator/ethereum.cairo) which will authenticate a user based on a message signed by Ethereum private keys.
+- [Ethereum_Signature Authenticator](contracts/starknet/authenticator/ethereum.cairo): Will authenticate a user based on a message signed by Ethereum private keys.
-- [starknet_authenticator](contracts/starknet/authenticator/starknet.cairo), which will authenticate a user based on a message signed by Starknet keys.
+- [StarkNet_Signature Authenticator](contracts/starknet/authenticator/starknet.cairo): Will authenticate a user based on a message signed by Starknet private keys.
+- [L1 Transaction Authenticator](contracts/starknet/authenticator/l1_tx.cairo): Will authenticate a user via getting them to submit a transaction on Ethereum and checking that the sender address is valid.
+The core usecase for this is to allow smart contract accounts such as multi-sigs to use Snapshot X as they have no way to generate a signature and therefore cannot authenticate via signature verification.

-This modularity allows spaces to authenticate users using other authentication methods: if you wanted to use Solana keys to authenticate users, you would simply need to write the authenticator contract on Starknet, and you would be able to authenticate Solana users!
+This modularity allows spaces to authenticate users using other authentication methods: For example, if you wanted to use Solana keys to authenticate users, you would simply need to write the authenticator contract on Starknet, and you would be able to authenticate Solana users to vote on Snapshot X!

-#### Execution Contract
+#### Execution

 The execution contract is the contract that gets called when voting for a proposal is done.
 The interface can be found [here](contracts/starknet/execution/interface.cairo).
 The execution contract receives:
-- `has_passed`: whether the proposal has passed or not (majority of `FOR`).
+- `has_passed`: Whether the proposal has passed or not (majority of voting power allocated to `FOR` signifies that the proposal has passed).
-- `execution_hash`: hash of the transactions to be executed.
+- `execution_hash`: Hash of the transactions to be executed.
-- `execution_params_len`: the length of `execution_params`, in `felt`s.
-- `execution_params`: additional parameters that might be needed to properly execute these transactions.
+- `execution_params`: Array of additional parameters that are be needed to properly execute these transactions in the way specified by the proposal creator.

 This repo provides the [Zodiac Relayer](contracts/starknet/execution/zodiac_relayer.cairo`), which will forward the execution to the l1 Zodiac module address specified in `executions_params[0]`.
 To better understand this flow, you can look at the [corresponding test](test/crosschain/zodiac.ts).